time4tea/gopro-dashboard-overlay/build-scripts/examples/02-icons.md

 Right now, all icons have their colour scheme inverted by default.
 This is a bit odd, and will change... but to keep the icon's actual colour scheme, use `invert`.

+(As the icon is black, you might not see this well in GitHub 'dark' mode ! )

 {{ <component type="icon" file="bicycle.png" invert="false" /> }}